 - C. For each course taken in high school, twenty percent (20%) of the grade shall be based on the development of employability skills.
-Those skills will include: - Attendance - Coming to school or class on time - Bringing required work tools, such as paper, pen/pencil, textbooks, notebooks, etc. - Maintenance of an assignment notebook or similar system - Completion of homework - Appropriate dress for class - Attitude of cooperation with teacher and fellow students - Time in class devoted to the appropriate task - D. The final grade for a full-credit course is the mathematical average of the Term 1 and Term 2 grades.
+Those skills will include: - Attendance - Coming to school or class on time - Bringing required work tools, such as paper, pen/pencil, textbooks, notebooks, etc. - Maintenance of an assignment notebook or similar system - Completion of homework - Appropriate dress for class - Attitude of cooperation with teacher and fellow students - Time in class devoted to the appropriate task - D. The final grade for a full-credit course is the mathematical average of the Term 1, Term 2 grades, and the final exam which may not exceed 20% with the exception of courses requiring state end of course examinations.